Advanced-Architectures-UNIMORE/richie-sld-toolchain/README.rst

 ------------------
 System Integration
 ------------------
+.. _richie_toolchain_root_sld_integration:

 This phase generates the accelerator interfaces which facilitate the integration inside the Accelerator-Rich HeSoC.
 These include HW interfaces for data communication and control, as well as SW drivers.
 The user is asked to provide an *accelerator specification file* describing the characteristics of the accelerator interface, as shown in the example below:

 .. code-block:: python